pivotal/docs-tap/tap-gui/plugins/application-accelerator.hbs.md

-# Application Accelerator in Tanzu Application Platform GUI
+# Application Accelerator in Tanzu Developer Portal

-This topic tells you how to use Application Accelerator in Tanzu Application Platform GUI (commonly called TAP GUI).
+This topic tells you how to use Application Accelerator in Tanzu Developer Portal (commonly called TAP GUI).

 ## <a id="overview"></a> Overview